ppwwyyxx/wechat-dump/README.md

       + `./decrypt-db.py uin`, which looks for uin in `/data/data/com.tencent.mm/shared_prefs/`
       + Login to [web WeChat](https://wx.qq.com), get wxuin=1234567 from `document.cookie`
     + Get your device id (a positive integer), possible ways are:
-      + `./decrypt-db.py imei` implements some ways to find device id.
+      + `./decrypt-db.py imei` implements some ways to find possible device ids.
       + Call `*#06#` on your phone
       + Find IMEI in system settings
     + Decrypt database with combination of uin and device id: